krassykrastev/krassykrastev/README.md

-- 👋 Hi, I’m Krassy Krastev
+- 👋 Hi, I’m Krassy Krastev.
+I currently live in Barcelona (spain).
+Previously I worked in Sofia (Bulgaria) and Long Island (New York, USA).
-- 👀 I’m interested in Python
+- 👀 I’m interested in Python.
-- 🌱 I’m currently learning Python Fundamentals course in SofUni
+- 🌱 I’m currently learning Python Fundamentals course in SofUni.
 - 📫 You can reach me at krassykrastev@yahoo.com

 <!---